piskvorky/gensim/docs/src/wiki.rst

    even need to uncompress the whole archive to disk.
 There is a script included in `gensim` that does just that, run::

-   $ python -m gensim.scripts.make_wikicorpus
+   $ python -m gensim.scripts.make_wiki

 .. note::
-  This pre-processing step makes two passes over the 6GB wiki dump (one to extract the dictionary, one to create and store the sparse vectors) and takes about 15 hours on my laptop, so you may want to go have a coffee or two.
+  This pre-processing step makes two passes over the 8.2GB compressed wiki dump (one to extract the dictionary, one to create and store the sparse vectors) and takes about 12 hours on my laptop, so you may want to go have a coffee or two.

-  Also, you will need about 15GB of free disk space to store the sparse output vectors.
+  Also, you will need about 35GB of free disk space to store the sparse output vectors.
+  I recommend compressing these files immediately, e.g. with bzip2 (~10GB).
+Gensim can work with compressed files directly, so this lets you save disk space.

 Latent Sematic Analysis
 --------------------------